 Come October my dogs and I are chasing wild roosters all over Montana.
 Not only do I enjoy chasing these birds but using every part of them.
 Fine meals, tail feather in our Christmas tree for decor and of course flies.
-At the end of season I’m handing out tail fathers and capes to friends and family so come winter they can start tying a pheasant tail nymph, one of the most effective pattern used today.
+At the end of season I’m handing out tail fathers and capes to friends and family so come winter they can start tying and filling fly boxes with pheasant tail nymphs, one of the most effective pattern used today.

 The pheasant tail nymph is named for the use of the fibers from the tail of a rooster pheasant as the main material for the body of the fly.
-The body is typically wrapped with copper wire or tinsel to some tiers add weight and a bit of flash.
+The body is typically wrapped with copper wire or tinsel.
+Some tiers add beads, weight and a bit of flash.

-Standard nymph rigs to dry dropper, the pheasant tail nymph is versatile and effective on many wester rivers.
-It can be fished in a variety of situations, from fast-moving riffles to Stillwater on lakes.
+Standard nymph rigs to dry dropper set ups, the pheasant tail nymph is versatile and effective on many wester rivers.
+It can be fished in a variety of situations, from fast-moving riffles to stillwater on lakes.

 - Hook: Size 12-18 nymph hook